vedulasharma/PCFWorkshop/pcf/DeployingBasics.md

 ### Exercise

 As part of the workshop, we have provided a repo of sample applications.
 If you have cloned the PCFWorkshop repo, you will find it as a folder, cf-hello-world-sample-apps.
+If not, now is the time to test your "git" expertise. :-)

 1. `cd` into the `cf-hello-world-sample-apps` directory.
 2. List the directories (ls -l or dir).
 What do you see?
 What do you think is in each directory?